Fort Sask Transit: History

 In April 2019, Fort Saskatchewan city council approved the purchase of an electric bus for $397,500, with the city contributing $70,000 of the total cost, and the rest of the cost being covered by provincial and federal grants.
 This purchase was later cancelled by city council due to the closure of the Alberta Community Transit Fund, which would have provided the provincial contribution for the purchase.
 In November 2019, mid-day service was re-instated for the ETS commuter route, which had been re-numbered to 580.
 The size of the ETS bus serving route 580 was cut back in that same period, with a 30-foot Grande West Vicinity Bus replacing the previously used 40-foot New Flyer bus.

 FST launched a semi-weekly route tailored to the city's senior population in March 2019, at a cost of $35,000 per year.
 It provided seniors with access to downtown, shopping centres, and medical services.
 Throughout the COVID-19 pandemic, the route averaged one rider, or less, per hour.
 City council voted in late August 2020 to cancel the route as of September 18, 2020, with Mayor Gale Katchur noting that this decision could be revisited as the pandemic eased.

+In May 2024, Fort Saskatchewan and Strathcona County signed an agreement for Strathcona County Transit to operate a commuter route linking the FST park and ride with Strathcona's Bethel Transit Terminal.
+This was in response to Route 580's poor ridership recovery post-Covid, and also because of numerous requests from residents for service to Sherwood Park.
+The new commuter route does not make any stops in Fort Saskatchewan aside from the park and ride, and local routes were adjusted to cover the gaps left behind by Route 580, which ceased operations after June 28, 2024.
+The new route, numbered 600, launched on July 2, 2024.

 Routes

 FST operates two bus routes within Fort Saskatchewan from Monday to Friday.
-The two daily routes, 582 (the "Blue Route"), and 583 (the "Red Route"), mostly traverse the same parts of the city, but go in opposite directions.
-The two routes diverge at the east and west ends of the city, with the Westpark neighbourhood being served mostly by route 582, and the downtown core conversely being served mainly by route 583.
-FST provides real-time tracking for both local routes using the third-party app Passio GO.
+The two daily routes, 610 (the "Blue Route"), and 611 (the "Red Route"), mostly traverse the same parts of the city, but go in opposite directions.
+The two routes diverge at the east and west ends of the city, with the Westpark neighbourhood being served mostly by route 610, and the downtown core conversely being served mainly by route 611.

-To help facilitate regional travel, ETS is contracted by Fort Saskatchewan to operate route 580, which provides peak-hour service between Fort Saskatchewan and the Clareview Transit Centre in Edmonton.
-Both local routes, as well as route 580, converge at the FST park and ride, and at the North Transfer Station on 99th Ave.
+To help facilitate regional travel, Strathcona County Transit is contracted by Fort Saskatchewan to operate route 600, which provides peak-hour service between Fort Saskatchewan and the Bethel Transit Centre in Sherwood Park.
+All three routes converge at the FST park and ride.